Chicken & Cheese Couscous

 At Home:

-Open the Near East couscous (any flavor) and divide both the pasta and flavor pack in half.
+Open the Near East couscous and divide both the couscous and flavor pack in half.
+I like it with Near East Herbed Chicken flavor couscous.
 Put in ziplocks.

 Put dehydrated chicken, veggies, and beans in separate container.
 I usually carry a bag of each to cover several meals.